minshi123/gitlab/doc/raketasks/spdx.md

 # SPDX license list import **(PREMIUM ONLY)**

-GitLab provides a Rake task for uploading a fresh copy of the [SPDX license list](https://spdx.org/licenses/) to GitLab instance.
-This list is needed for matching [License Compliance policies](../user/compliance/license_compliance/index.md) names.
+GitLab provides a Rake task for uploading a fresh copy of the [SPDX license list](https://spdx.org/licenses/) to a GitLab instance.
+This list is needed for matching the names of [License Compliance policies](../user/compliance/license_compliance/index.md).

 To import a fresh copy of the PDX license list, run: